Fatigue is one of the most common (and frequently reported) symptoms of hypothyroidism.

 #3.
 Consider B12 Shots over Oral & Sublingual B12 Supplements

-Up to 40% of hypothyroid patients also have sub optimal levels of B12 or are considered vitamin B12 deficient.
+Up to 40% of hypothyroid patients also have suboptimal levels of B12 (11) or are considered vitamin B12 deficient.

-This is a huge deal because vitamin B12 is involved in the production of energy due to its effects in your mitochondria.
+This is a huge deal because vitamin B12 is involved in the production of energy due to its effects on your mitochondria.

 Low levels of vitamin B12 result in a reduction in mitochondrial energy production (due to reduced efficiency) which manifests as fatigue.

-B12 is also well known to provide "boosts" of energy in those that consume it.
+B12 is also well known to provide “boosts” of energy in those who consume it.

 One of the main products of energy drinks and other energy supplements is B12.